-Leaders in Paris to call for protecting children online
+Leaders in Paris call for protecting children online

 “Those who are spreading hatred via their pipes hold some responsibility,” she said about popular social media apps like TikTok, Instagram and Snapchat.
 Cyberbullying and bullying at school are often interconnected.

-Fraisse said social media companies should request a proof of identity as a first step and have better control over published content.
+Fraisse said social media companies should request proof of identity as a first step and have better control over published content.

-Social media companies have generally banned kids under 13 from signing up for their services, although it’s been widely documented that kids sign up anyway, either with or without their parents’ permission.
+Social media companies have generally banned kids under 13 from signing up for their services, although it’s been widely documented that kids sign up anyway, with or without their parents’ permission.

 Fraisse, who speaks in schools about online risks, also called for better educating children and parents on these issues.